sarastokes/h5tools-matlab/README.md

 - ```collectAllSoftLinks``` - returns the full paths of all soft links in the HDF5 file.

 ### Limitations
+Most of the functions within ```h5tools-matlab``` are straightforward solutions.
+However, the dataset/attribute writing functions employ workarounds rather than true solutions to ensure as many MATLAB datatypes can be read and written to HDF5 files as possible.

 ##### Datasets
 ```struct``` and ```containers.Map```.
 Both of these data types mimic the natural layout of an HDF5 file (i.e they are a group containing datasets).
 Before writing a ```struct```/```containers.Map``` as a dataset, always consider making a new group and writing the members of the struct/map as individual datasets within that group.
 If you absolutely must have it as a dataset, there are two key things to know.
 First, ```struct``` is written as a compound data type.
 The contents of ```containers.Map``` is written as attributes of a text dataset (a placeholder that just contains "containers.Map").
 There are advantages and disadvantages to both, so consider which best suits your data.
 Conversion functions ```struct2map``` and ```map2struct``` are included.
 Second, you cannot write multi-level structs (i.e. a ```struct``` containing another ```struct```).
 Instead, make a new group for the secondary ```struct```.